Define Sharing Rules

 - In Setup, use the Quick Find box to find Public Groups.

-- In the Available Members list, select Recruiting Manager, click Add, and save.
+- In the Available Members list, select users, then click Add.

 Define a Sharing Rule